Transfer stations are located throughout Lethbridge County. View the menu below for information on locations and what materials are accepted.

 - Household paint

-- Agricultural chemical containers (triple rinsed) preferred tied together
+- Agricultural chemical containers (triple rinsed) tied together - at select locations only:

 - Computers and components